Hernia Mesh Lawsuit

 If you or a loved one has suffered complications from surgical mesh and required hernia repair surgery, contact the legal team at TSR injury law for a free, no-obligation legal consultation.

-Our personal injury lawyers have recovered $300 million on behalf of our clients.
+Our personal injury lawyers have recovered over $1 billion on behalf of our clients.
 It costs you nothing to hire us and we only get paid for our services if you obtain a recovery.

 Call (612) TSR-TIME today to discuss your potential legal options.